What is Poker?

 A betting round ends when all players have had a chance to act and all players who haven’t folded have bet the same amount of money for the round.

 After a betting round has ended, three shared cards are dealt face up.
 This is called the flop.

-Then there is another betting round, and afterwards a fourth shared card is dealt which is called a turn.
+Then there is another betting round, and afterward, a fourth shared card is dealt which is called a turn.

 And then there is one final round of betting.
 When it is ended, players reveal their hands to discover the winner.
 This process is called showdown.
 The hole cards and the five shared cards are used to make the best possible five-card poker hand.